 A roofing nailer might seem like a very specific tool, and to some extent it is, but there is more to roofing than just fixing shingles.
 You have vent and skylight installation, ridge and hip replacement, and the potential for a whole host of repair tasks.
 The right roofing nailer can help you with all these jobs.

 A roofing nailer isn’t just a tool for the professional, either.
 There are some very affordable models available for the DIYer, but there are some important factors to consider as you shop.
-With that in mind, we’ve been looking at what’s available on the market.

 Usually with power tools, part of our review discusses the power options.
 In general, that includes corded or cordless electric and often a number of pneumatic options that run off air compressors.

 That’s not the case with roofing nailers, mostly because of the need for consistently high power to drive nails of the required size all day.
 Electric motors would struggle with this.
 We didn’t find a single corded model, and the only cordless roofing nailer seems to have been discontinued.
 There used to be models powered by a small battery and a compressed gas canister.
 They freed you from the need for an air hose, but with nails, batteries, and gas to refill, their complexity seems to have been their downfall.